biodigitalfish/html-parser/ReadMe.md

 # Tag Checker Problem

-Written in JavaScript, this program takes an input of a paragraph of text and validates if the HTML tags present are correct.
+Written in JavaScript, this program takes an input of a paragraph of text and validates if the psuedo HTML tag syntax is correct

-## Installation
+## Dependencies

+* VSCode
-Requires NodeJs to run.
+* NodeJs
+* Jest